-- The trust will also issue 6 class A-5 notes with an initial aggregate principal balance of \$187,870,000.
-The class A-5-1 certificates, class A-5-2 certificates and class A-IO certificates will receive all amounts paid by the trust on the class A-5 notes. - The trust will also issue privately a single class of certificates to the depositor and TERI.
-We refer to these certificates as the "owner trust certificates." - The owner trust certificates will not have a principal balance and will not bear interest. - The owner trust certificates will only be entitled to distributions on any distribution date after all other required payments, deposits and distributions are made. - The grantor trust will also issue class A-5-2 certificates with an initial principal balance of \$113,000.
-The class A-5-2 certificates will be sold by the depositor in a privately negotiated transaction. - Any information in this prospectus supplement relating to the class A-5 notes, the class A-5-2 certificates or the owner trust certificates is solely for informational purposes to further a better understanding of the offered securities.
+- The trust also will issue class A-5 notes with an initial principal balance of \$94,000,000 and class A-IO notes with an initial notional amount of \$94,000,000.
+These notes will be deposited into the grantor trust. - The class A-5-1 certificates and class A-5-2 certificates will receive all amounts paid by the trust on the class A-5 notes, and the class A-IO certificates will receive all amounts paid by the trust on the class A-IO notes. - The trust also will issue privately a single class of certificates to the depositor and TERI.
+We refer to these certificates as the "owner trust certificates." - The owner trust certificates will not have a principal balance and will not bear interest.

+- The owner trust certificates will only be entitled to distributions on any distribution date after all other required payments, deposits and distributions are made. - Any information in this prospectus supplement relating to the class A-5 notes, class A-IO notes or the owner trust certificates is solely for informational purposes to further a better understanding of the offered securities.